-General Guidelines: ٧ 1.
-Complete this HPP Data Interpretation Guidelines checklist and submit with the manuscript.
-2. Submit all MS proteomics data (DDA, SRM, DIA), including analysis reference files (search database, spectral library) to a ProteomeXchange repository as a complete submission and provide the PXD identifier(s) in the manuscript abstract.
-3. Perform informatics analysis against the most recent version of the neXtProt reference proteome, particularly with respect to potential missing proteins.
-4. Describe in detail how the FDRs at the PSM, peptide, and protein levels are calculated.
+General Guidelines: √ 1.
+Complete this HPP Data Interpretation Guidelines checklist and submit with your manuscript.
+2. Submit all MS proteomics data (DDA, DIA, SRM), including analysis reference files (search database, spectral library) to a ProteomeXchange repository as a complete submission and provide the PXD identifier(s) in the manuscript abstract.
+3. Use the most recent version of the neXtProt reference proteome for all informatics analyses, particularly with respect to potential missing proteins.
+4. Describe in detail the calculation of FDRs at the PSM, peptide, and protein levels.
 5. Report the PSM-, peptide-, and protein-level FDR values along with the total number of expected true positives and false positives at each level.
 6. Present large-scale results thresholded at equal to or lower than 1% protein-level global FDR.
-7. Acknowledge that the protein-level FDR is an estimate based on several imperfect assumptions, and present the FDR with appropriate precision.
+7. Acknowledge that the protein-level FDR is an estimate based on several imperfect assumptions, and avoid presenting the FDR with inappropriate precision.
 8. Acknowledge that not all proteins surviving the threshold are "confidently identified".
-9. If any datasets are individually thresholded and then combined, calculate the new, higher FDR for the combined result.
+9. If any large-scale datasets are individually thresholded and then combined, calculate the new, higher peptide- and protein-level FDRs for the combined result.
 Guidelines for extraordinary detection claims (e.g., missing proteins, novel coding elements) 10.
-Present extraordinary detection claims based on DDA mass spectrometry with high-resolution, high signal-to-noise ratio (SNR), clearly annotated spectra.
-11. Consider alternate explanations of PSMs that appear to implicate extraordinary results.
-12. Present annotated spectra for extraordinary detection claims alongside high-resolution, high- SNR, clearly annotated spectra of synthetic peptides that match the putative identifications.
-13. If SRM verification for extraordinary detection claims is performed, present target traces alongside synthetic heavy-labeled peptide traces, demonstrating very closely matching elution time and fragment mass intensity patterns.
-14. When very high confidence peptide identifications are demonstrated, consider alternate mappings of the peptides to proteins other than the claimed extraordinary result.
-Consider isobaric sequence/mass modification variants, all known SAAVs, and even unknown SAAVs.
-15. Support extraordinary detection claims by two or more distinct uniquely-mapping peptide sequences of length ≥9 AA.
-When weaker evidence is offered for an extraordinary protein or coding element detection, justify that other peptides cannot be expected.
+Present "extraordinary detection claims" based on DDA mass spectrometry with high- resolution, high signal-to-noise ratio (SNR), and clearly annotated spectra.
+11. Consider alternate explanations of PSMs that appear to indicate extraordinary results.
+12. Present annotated tandem mass spectra for extraordinary detection claims alongside high- resolution, high-SNR, clearly annotated spectra of synthetic peptides that match the putatively matched spectra.
+13. If SRM verification for extraordinary detection claims is performed, present target traces alongside synthetic heavy-labeled peptide traces, demonstrating co-elution and very closely matching fragment mass intensity patterns.
+14. Even when very high confidence peptide identifications are demonstrated, consider alternate mappings of the peptides to proteins other than the claimed extraordinary result.
+Consider isobaric sequence/mass modification variants, all known SAAVs, and unreported SAAVs.
+15. Support extraordinary detection claims by two or more distinct uniquely-mapping peptide sequences of length ≥9 amino acids.
+When weaker evidence is offered for a previously unreported protein or a coding element proposed translation product, justify that other peptides cannot be expected.

-Author comments (use this space to explain any NA markings or nonadherence in the above checklist): -
+Author comments (use this space and extra pages to explain any nonadherence in the above checklist):